cscart/docs/en/developer_guide/core/event_notifications.rst

 * ``\Tygh\Notifications\Messages\InternalMessage``—a message sent to the Notification center.

 A message provider is responsible for message creation.
-The provider extracts all the necessary information from the data about the even, then loads the missing data, if necessary.
+The provider extracts all the necessary information from the data about the event, then loads the missing data, if necessary.

 Examples of implementation: